Majorian: The revolt against Avitus

+Emperor of the West

-Avitus was dead and the Western throne without a pretender.
+Avitus was dead and the Western throne without an emperor.
 It was thus for the Eastern Roman Emperor to choose the successor, but Marcian could do nothing, as he died on 27 January 457.
-His successor on the Eastern throne was the general Leo I, who did not, however, select a colleague for the West, possibly because he intended to reign alone.
-On the other hand, Leo rewarded both Majorian and Ricimer: the former was appointed magister militum, the latter patricius and magister militum (February 28, 457).
+His successor on the Eastern throne was the general Leo I, who instead decided to rule alone.
+On 28 February, Majorian became magister militum, while Ricimer became patricius and magister militum.
+This was more likely an act of usurpation rather than an appointment made by Leo.

 While the situation was in a precarious equilibrium, a troop of 900 Alemanni invaded Italy.
 They entered from Raetia and penetrated Italian territory down to Lake Maggiore.
-There they were intercepted and defeated by the troops of comes Burco, sent by Majorian to stop them:
+There they were intercepted and defeated in the Battle of Campi Cannini by the troops of comes Burco, sent by Majorian to stop them:

-This victory was celebrated as Majorian's own, and the magister militum was acclaimed Emperor by the army on 1 April, six miles outside Ravenna, at a place called ad Columellas, "at the Little Columns".
-There were actually two magistri militum to choose between, Majorian and Ricimer, but the barbarian origin of the latter barred him from the throne.
-Ricimer could, however, expect to exert a great influence on the new Western Emperor, because of their relationship dating back to the time of their service under Aetius and because of his control of the army as magister militum.
+This victory was celebrated as Majorian's own, and the magister militum was acclaimed Emperor by the army (perhaps on 1 April), six miles outside Ravenna, at a place called ad Columellas, "at the Little Columns".

 In his panegyric to Majorian, the poet Sidonius Apollinaris tells that Majorian initially refused the election:

-Modern historians think that it was Leo I who initially refused to recognize Majorian as his colleague, although the general chosen by the army must have seemed the only viable candidate to the throne.
-The Eastern court was not displeased with the deposition of Avitus, an Emperor chosen by the Visigoths, whereas the only other candidate, Olybrius, had a politically difficult relationship with the Vandal king Genseric and no influence on the army.
-Majorian was formally declared emperor on 28 December, but apparently never obtained recognition from the eastern court.
-Leo I and Majorian jointly assumed the consulate for the year 458; it was customary that a new Emperor took this magistracy on the first year started as Emperor.
+Majorian was formally declared emperor on 28 December.
+Majorian assumed the consulate for the year 458; it was customary that a new Emperor took this magistracy on the first year started as Emperor.
+He apparently never obtained recognition from the eastern court, as almost all contemporary eastern sources refer to Leo I as sole consul.